Last updated Sep 30, 2020 by Marcy Patrick.

 One of the first steps is to identify what CRISPR components you will need to deliver.
 Minimally, one or more sgRNAs and Cas9 are required for any application.
 If you want to include a homology directed repair (HDR) template to create knock-ins, point mutations, or to add a tag, you will also need to deliver a donor plasmid or single-stranded DNA oligonucleotide, so you will need to make sure your expression system and delivery methods are compatible with all your components.

 Next, consider the best form for those CRISPR components based on your model system.
-CRISPR reagents can be delivered via transfection, nucleofection, viral infection, or injection as either protein, RNA, or DNA.
+CRISPR reagents can be delivered via transfection, nucleofection, viral transduction or injection as either protein, RNA, or DNA.
 Finally, once you have identified the best expression system, you can then choose the best method for introducing those CRISPR components into your target cells.

 Mammalian CRISPR expression systems